SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 ### Data Characteristics that drive infrastruture decision
 The 5 V's of Data
-Volume: How big is the dataset And how much new data is generated?
+**Volume**: How big is the dataset And how much new data is generated?
-Velocity: How frequently is the new data generated and ingested?
+**Velocity**: How frequently is the new data generated and ingested?
-Variety: What types and formats?
+**Variety**: What types and formats?
 How many different sources does the data come from?
-Veracity: How accurate, precise and trusted is the data?
+**Veracity**: How accurate, precise and trusted is the data?
-Value: What insights can be pulled from the data?
+**Value**: What insights can be pulled from the data?

 Most resources are put to get the best value from the data.